AdvancedCustomFields/docs/fields/flexible-content.md

 ```
 <?php

-// check if the flexible content field has rows of data
+// Check if the flexible content field has rows of data
 if( have_rows('flexible_content_field_name') ):

- 	// loop through the rows of data
+ 	// Loop through the rows of data
     while ( have_rows('flexible_content_field_name') ) : the_row();

-		// check current row layout
+		// Check current row layout
         if( get_row_layout() == 'gallery' ):

-        	// check if the nested repeater field has rows of data
+        	// Check if the nested repeater field has data
         	if( have_rows('images') ):

 			 	echo '<ul>';

-			 	// loop through the rows of data
+			 	// Loop through the rows of data
 			    while ( have_rows('images') ) : the_row();

 					$image = get_sub_field('image');